 6. Make it a routine: Make sure to stretch for at least 10 minutes every day.
 Make it a habit for your body to not feel a stretch pain due to irregular exercising.

 Get your yoga mat ready and wear comfortable but fit clothing.
 Make sure to wear sports shoes and tie up your hair.
-Now you’re all set to stretch.
+Now you’re all set to stretch with our mentioned stretching exercises with pictures.

 Stand tall, keeping your feet 12 inches apart.
 Bend your knees slightly.
 Bend forward while lowering your head closer to the floor.
 Make sure to exhale and keep your head, neck and shoulders relaxed.
 Place your arms around the back of your calves and keep the posture for about 2-3 minutes.